DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

                 git clone https://gitlab.DEST_master

-After the code is cloned, enter the DEST folder, make a build directory and enter it
+After the code is cloned, enter the DEST folder, make a build directory and enter it (cd ../BIN)
     .. code-block:: console

 		cd DEST-master
-                cd BIN
+                cd src/BIN

-From within the build directory, run the configure command.
+From within the build directory, run the configure command (with updated path!).
 Note the use of CC and CXX to select the special ARC-specific compilers (py3_32 environment).

     .. code-block:: console